Published:

 Crafted with skill and precision, the best Australian chocolate brands include Jasper + Myrtle, Koko Black, and Haighs.
-And while you might associate great chocolate with Belgium or France, it’s something we should be proud of with some of the best brands winning awards on the world stage.
-Our list of Australian chocolate brands only includes those products that are produced in Australia, including Cadbury Dairy Milk.
+And while you might associate great chocolate with Belgium or France, it’s something we should be proud of, with some of the best brands winning awards on the world stage.
+Our list of Australian chocolate brands only includes products produced in Australia, including Cadbury Dairy Milk.

 Best Australian chocolate at a glance